auchak06/Kaili_Auchampach_Notebook/Daily_Log.md

 * Day 3 of luminescence assay protocol (MJM: 1100, 5769, 5770, 5771, 5772, 5773, 5774, 1296, 1130)
      * Diluted each strain 1:1000 in STWO (20ml culture into 180ml STWO in tubes then 2ml mixture into 198ml STWO into wells)
-     * For machine setup used saved program: ; *machine wouldn't cool down so started at 28.2°C*
+     * For machine setup used saved protocol: 25C_24hr-GrowthCurve_Read-Lum-and-DO600-Every-15min ; *machine wouldn't cool down so started at 28.2°C*
      * Grid pattern:

 _ | 1 | 2  | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12